Project Safety: How to prevent projects crashing-out & minimize the damage when then do?

-Just like so many aspects of business, how projects are managed is changing fast.
+Just like so many aspects of business, how strategic initiatives and critical projects are managed is changing fast.
 Traditional Project management, let’s call it version 1.0, has been around for a long time.
 While it excels at providing visibility and control for project managers, its role in ensuring the success of projects is increasingly being called into question.
 Indeed, reports suggest that as many as 8 out of 10 projects are struggling – they are either behind time, over budget or failing to deliver the results expected.
 While these reports may be exaggerated, there is no question but project management’s popularity has waned.

 Designed for simpler times, Project Management 1.0 may well be coming to its end-of-life.
 An accelerating pace of change and increased intensity of competition, demand speed, agility and innovation.
 These things are not compatible with version 1.0 – hence the need to upgrade.